tonywaiweb/tinymce-docs/enterprise/get-tinymce-bugs-fixed.md

 TinyMCE is an open source project that relies on the community, to report and fix bugs.
 You can do this through our [Github project](https://github.com/tinymce/tinymce).

 The team behind TinyMCE invests a lot of time in fixing community-reported bugs - particularly high priority issues.
-Just check out our [changelog]({{ site.baseurl }}/changelog/) and I am sure you will agree!
+Just check out our [changelog]({{ site.baseurl }}/changelog/) and I am sure you will agree.

 However, we cannot fix all of the issues that are reported.
 With 5 million downloads a year we have to triage what impacts the most people.